ai-iust-992/AIMedic/README.md

 # AIMedic

-**machine learning && deep learning** this is a crash course. this rep is homework answer of course
+**machine learning && deep learning**

+this is a crash course.

+this rep is answer of course homework.